6 Tips for Thriving at Parties, Holidays, and Special Events for Mast Cell Activation Syndrome and Histamine Intolerance

 Both of these cause bacteria levels to rise.
 And those bacteria produce a lot of histamine.

-So just be mindful of this when eating food at parties.
+So just be mindful of this when eating at parties.
 Or bring your own food that you’ve prepared to be low histamine.

 Also, think about your own leftovers.
 Don’t put those in the fridge.
 Instead, freeze all your leftovers!
 Then defrost and eat immediately.
 Avoid thawing in the fridge.